diaana19/ft_transcendence/README.md

   ~81% coverage with a CI coverage gate, achieved a clean golangci-lint pass, implemented GDPR export/delete, and authored the curl-based HTTP seeder.
-  _Challenge:_ flaky tests from DB connection exhaustion under testcontainers — solved by sharing a single DB/Redis connection across the suite.
+  _Challenge:_ flaky tests from DB connection exhaustion under testcontainers — solved by sharing a single DB/Redis connection across the suite, needed to pay to send emails.
-- **luluzuri — Developer.** Core backend: users, friends/follows, posts/likes/comments, file
+- **luluzuri — Developer.** Core backend: friends/follows, posts/likes/comments, file
-  uploads, and large parts of auth; plus infrastructure and DB seeding. _Challenge:_ correct like/follow uniqueness and counters — solved with composite unique indexes and cached counts.
+  uploads, and large parts of auth; plus infrastructure _Challenge:_ correct like/follow uniqueness and counters, manage the upload of differents files — solved with composite unique indexes and cached counts.
-- **vali — Developer.** Real-time subsystem: the WebSocket chat hub and message persistence (DMs, rooms, threaded replies, attachments). _Challenge:_ delivering message history without loading entire conversations — solved with `since`-based pagination on room messages.
+- **vali — Developer.** Real-time subsystem: the WebSocket and message persistence (DMs, search of message, search of users), added user services and enpoints, notification system . _Challenge:_ delivering message history — solved with redis.

 ---